Help officially approve all new courses and review existing ones

 What are Student Reviewers?

-All courses at the University are reviewed by an official validation panel before they can be taught.
-Each of these validation panels are made up of relevant staff and a Student Reviewer.
-You will review and discuss the structure, content of modules, and types of assessments on these courses.
+As part of the process you will review and discuss the structure, content of modules, and types of assessments on these courses and the support provided by the programme team.
 By using your experience as a student, you will help ensure that all courses at Lincoln are student-friendly and the best they can be.
 This will ultimately impact on the quality of your education and the education of those who proceed you.

-You will receive full training for the role, including awareness of the quality assurance process, University structure, and more!
-Once trained, you join a network of other trained students and will be notified throughout the year of upcoming vacancies.
+You will receive a clear induction for the role, including awareness of the quality assurance process, University structure, and more!
+Once inducted, you join a pool of other students and will be notified throughout the year of upcoming opportunities.
 You decide which panels you want to be a part of, so it's flexible around you!
-On average, Student Reviewers sit on 3 panels per year.
+Many students sit on multiple panels per year.

-This opportunity is open to all students - so there's nothing stopping you...
+This opportunity is open to all students and you do not need any specific subject knowledge - so there's nothing stopping you...

 Benefits to you